Genetic Mutation in Extended Amish Family in Indiana Protects Against Aging and Increases Longevity

 Mice lived four times longer on the drug

-Vaughn’s previous investigation in a 2014 paper published in the Proceedings of the National Academy of Sciences showed the drug prolonged the lifespan in a mouse model of accelerated aging.
+Vaughn’s previous research in a 2014 paper published in the Proceedings of the National Academy of Sciences showed the drug prolonged the lifespan in a mouse model of accelerated aging.

 In that study, the rapidly aging mice fed the experimental drug lived more than three times longer than a control group, and their lungs and vascular system were protected from aging-like pathology, including emphysema and arteriosclerosis.